vonNord/EasyEx/README.md

         };
     };
     ```
     This file should perhaps be called the action creator file, since the only thing in here is the toggleRain Action-creator function.

+    The toggleRain function returns an object that only has one property; a property named "type" that has an enum value as its type.
+And can therfor not be anything else than exactly that enum value(!)

+    These action creator functions have many vriants, and in the other examples in this series I will look into variations of them.
+You will often find that you have some data in such an event.
+This data is often refered to as the "payload" and are inserted into the return object.

     If you have any need to call a rest service, you would do it here.
 You can see this function being called in LeftComp’s mapDispatchToProps.

+    > But back to the big picture here; what happens to this returned action object?
+It is sent to the reducer as the "action" parameter:

 1. The reducer file:
     ```typescript